Chart Color Schemes

 Age

-Seaton's median age exceeds the national pattern
+Seaton's population is slightly older than the national pattern